mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 ## Changes in Templates

-Now that we have the javascript implementation in place, lets add the UI for the same.
+Now that we have the javascript part of our component in place, let's work on the matching handlebars template.

 <!-- What is this inreference to - "for the same"  -->